Sabiri scores, Colley sees red as Sampdoria overcome Duncan's Fiorentina | Goal.com

 With six minutes left on the clock, Sabiri found the net by lashing a powerful effort into the bottom corner from the edge of the area.

-There was a late consolation for Fiorentina when Nicolas Gonzalez beat Emil Audero from the penalty mark, albeit, that came too late to ignite any major response.
+There was a late consolation for Fiorentina when Nicolas Gonzalez beat Emil Audero from the penalty mark, but that came too late to ignite any major response.

-That was the third time the Gambian would be given the marching orders since the commencement of his career at Finnish side KuPS.
+That was the third time the Gambian was given his marching orders since the commencement of his career at Finnish side KuPS.

-Sampdoria with this result moved up to 15th in the log having accrued 36 points from 37 matches.
+Sampdoria, with this result, moved up to 15th on the log having accrued 36 points from 37 matches.

 They travel to Inter Milan on the final day without the potential threat of relegation hanging over them.